MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/frames.md

 The frame itself is navigating.
 A webpage navigates to a URL.
 Similarly, a frame potentially navigates.

 After the frame is created, the frame navigates as driven by your host app.
-To monitor what's going on in the main page, events such as `NavigationStarted`, `NavigationCompleted`, and `HistoryChanged` enable you<!--the host app?the frame?--> to navigate back and forth among frames or webpages.
-Frames are navigated<!--to--> less often than webpages, but the same navigation style is supported.
+To monitor what's going on in the main page, events such as `NavigationStarted`, `NavigationCompleted`, and `HistoryChanged` enable the host app to navigate back and forth among frames or webpages.
+Frames are navigated to a new URL less often than webpages, but the same navigation style is supported.
 The user usually cannot navigate inside a frame, although JavaScript enables that; a frame is usually static regarding navigation.

 See also:
 * [Standard sequence of events](./navigation-events.md) in _Navigation events for WebView2 apps_.